Rosemary Companion Plants: The Ultimate Guide To Which Vegetables To Grow Together

 Here are 5 different images of "rosemary companion plants vegetables" from Pinterest:

-1. Rosemary and cabbage.
+- Rosemary and cabbage.
 Rosemary's aroma masks the scent of brassicas and keeps pests at bay.
 Plant rosemary near any plants in the cabbage family: cabbage, broccoli, cauliflower, kale, Brussels sprouts, turnips, kohlrabi, rutabaga, and radishes.
-Image of Rosemary and cabbage companion planting vegetables

-2. Rosemary and tomatoes.
+- Rosemary and tomatoes.
 Although rosemary and tomatoes are both Mediterranean herbs, they should not be planted together.
 Rosemary's strong aroma can stunt the growth of tomatoes.
-Image of Rosemary and tomatoes companion planting vegetables

-3. Rosemary and beans.
+- Rosemary and beans.
 Rosemary is a good companion plant for beans because it helps to repel pests such as aphids and whiteflies.
-Image of Rosemary and beans companion planting vegetables

-4. Rosemary and carrots.
+- Rosemary and carrots.
 Rosemary can help to improve the flavor of carrots and also repel pests such as carrot rust fly.
-Image of Rosemary and carrots companion planting vegetables

-5. Rosemary and lavender.
+- Rosemary and lavender.
 Rosemary and lavender are both Mediterranean herbs that thrive in full sun and well-drained soil.
 They can be planted together in a herb garden or in a pot on a sunny patio.
-Image of Rosemary and lavender companion planting vegetables

 Post a Comment for "Rosemary Companion Plants: The Ultimate Guide To Which Vegetables To Grow Together"